iranzo/blogpost/ztp.md

   .dockerconfigjson: '{"auths":{"registry.ci.openshift.org":{"auth":"dXNlcjiZ3dasdNTSFffsafzJubE80LVYngtMlRGdw=="},"registry.svc.ci.openshift.org":{"auth":"dasdaddjo3b1NwNlpYX2kyVLacctNcU9F"},"quay.io":{"auth":"b3BlbnNoaWZ0LXJlbGGMVlTNkk1NlVQUQ==","lab-installer.lab-net:5000":{"auth":"ZHVtbXk6ZHVtbXk=","email":"jhendrix@karmalabs.com"}}}'
 ```

-From here, we will create the manifest that regards the spoke clusters, these above ones are only necessary for the Hub cluster, which, as we introduced, will be an unique cluster that will manage all the Spoke clusters depending on it.
+From this point, we will cover the creation of manifests for the Spoke clusters.
+As a reminder, the Hub Cluster is an unique cluster that will manage all the Spoke clusters (1:N relationship) managed by it.

 ### Spoke Cluster definition

-In the Manifest creation phase, we still need to define the relevant CR's that will represent our spoke cluster, said that we will continue with the relevant elements for the managed (spoke) clusters.
+In the Manifest creation phase, we still need to define the relevant CR's that will represent our Spoke clusters.

 #### AgentClusterInstall

-This is one of the most important elements to define, the first thing is to decide which kind of deployment you need to do.
-If it's SNO versus Multi-Node is really important here so let's focus in both cases
+This is one of the most important elements to define, being the kind of deployment the first one to decide: SNO or Multi-Node.

 #### SNO Cluster Definition